Wendel, Tipple, Townhouses and ILC and MAT Theme Houses

 1. Wipe down kitchen counters, table stove, and sink after every use.
 Wash your dishes after every use.
 Clean food out of kitchen sink drain after washing your dishes

 2. Clean up after yourself; think of the others that have to use the areas after you do.

 3. Check supply list to see who is responsible to buy what.
 Try not to run out of supplies, especially toilet paper.

-- No Door Propping: For security reasons, please do not leave outside doors propped open.
+- No Door Propping: For security reasons, please do not leave outside doors open–close outside entrance doors if you see them open and no one around.
 Also, always lock your own apartment door and the doors of the building.

 - Hallways: In accordance with local fire codes, hallways must be kept clear of all items except doormats and shoes.
 Three (3) pairs of shoes may be left near your door in the hallway away from stairs.
 It may be useful to purchase a shoe holder to place near the apartment door to hold shoes for the household.
 Other items left in the hallways are likely to be removed.
 These include but are not limited to: toys, bikes, roller blades, strollers, umbrellas, books, plants, etc. this is a matter of public safety.
 Please be courteous of your neighbors and facilities staff who are going up and down the stairs often carry groceries and other items.

 When living with so many others in a small space it is inevitable that issues of cleanliness need to be addressed.
 Because of close quarters, the way in which you live can directly affect those around you.
 Here are some of the tips that the affiliate offices of Residence Life and Facilities have discussed as good ways to keep it clean and avoid fines:

 - Keep shoes, toys, bikes, and other personal items out of the stairwells and landings.